 Most people confuse tree sap with tree resin.
 The two substances are significantly different in several ways.
 All trees produce sap to a considerable degree, but resin exists in the domain of trees that belong to the Pinaceae family of trees like pine, fir and cedar trees.

 Properties and Uses

-This constant supply of watery sap inside the tree keeps leaves turgid — the opposite of wilted.
-Tree resin, on the other hand — since it is not conducted continuously through the tree’s vascular tissue — contributes virtually nothing to turgor pressure and wilt prevention.
-Resin secreted and oozing through resin ducts — and often escaping through the bark of coniferous trees — serves more of a protective function in reaction to injury or attack by insects or pathogens.
+This constant supply of watery sap inside the tree keeps leaves turgid -- the opposite of wilted.
+Tree resin, since it is not conducted continuously through the tree’s vascular tissue, contributes virtually nothing to turgor pressure and wilt prevention.
+Resin secreted and oozing through resin ducts, and often escaping through the bark of coniferous trees, serves more of a protective function in reaction to injury or attack by insects or pathogens.

 Donald Miller has a background in natural history, environmental work and conservation.
 His writing credits include feature articles in major national print magazines and newspapers, including "American Forests" and a nature column for "Boys' Life Magazine."
 Miller holds a Bachelor of Science in natural resources conservation.